-$3.52 Earnings Per Share Expected for Madrigal Pharmaceuticals, Inc. (NASDAQ:MDGL) This Quarter

-Equities analysts predict that Madrigal Pharmaceuticals, Inc. (NASDAQ:MDGL) will announce earnings per share of ($3.52) for the current quarter, according to Zacks.
-Zero analysts have issued estimates for Madrigal Pharmaceuticals’ earnings, with the lowest EPS estimate coming in at ($3.73) and the highest estimate coming in at ($3.31).
-Madrigal Pharmaceuticals reported earnings of ($3.18) per share in the same quarter last year, which would suggest a negative year-over-year growth rate of 10.7%.
-The firm is expected to report its next earnings results on Thursday, August 5th.
+Wall Street brokerages forecast that Madrigal Pharmaceuticals, Inc. (NASDAQ:MDGL) will report earnings of ($3.52) per share for the current quarter, Zacks Investment Research reports.
+Zero analysts have made estimates for Madrigal Pharmaceuticals’ earnings.
+The lowest EPS estimate is ($3.73) and the highest is ($3.31).
+Madrigal Pharmaceuticals posted earnings per share of ($3.18) in the same quarter last year, which suggests a negative year-over-year growth rate of 10.7%.
+The company is expected to report its next quarterly earnings report on Thursday, August 5th.

-On average, analysts expect that Madrigal Pharmaceuticals will report full-year earnings of ($14.64) per share for the current fiscal year, with EPS estimates ranging from ($15.97) to ($13.79).
-For the next fiscal year, analysts expect that the firm will report earnings of ($12.84) per share, with EPS estimates ranging from ($16.32) to ($5.09).
-Zacks’ EPS calculations are a mean average based on a survey of research firms that cover Madrigal Pharmaceuticals.
+On average, analysts expect that Madrigal Pharmaceuticals will report full-year earnings of ($14.64) per share for the current year, with EPS estimates ranging from ($15.97) to ($13.79).
+For the next year, analysts anticipate that the business will post earnings of ($12.84) per share, with EPS estimates ranging from ($16.32) to ($5.09).
+Zacks Investment Research’s earnings per share averages are a mean average based on a survey of analysts that that provide coverage for Madrigal Pharmaceuticals.

-Madrigal Pharmaceuticals (NASDAQ:MDGL) last posted its quarterly earnings results on Thursday, May 6th.
-The biopharmaceutical company reported ($3.32) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($3.85) by $0.53.
+Madrigal Pharmaceuticals (NASDAQ:MDGL) last announced its quarterly earnings results on Thursday, May 6th.
+The biopharmaceutical company reported ($3.32) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($3.85) by $0.53.

-Hedge funds have recently added to or reduced their stakes in the company.
-Squarepoint Ops LLC increased its stake in Madrigal Pharmaceuticals by 525.4% in the 1st quarter.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Squarepoint Ops LLC lifted its position in shares of Madrigal Pharmaceuticals by 525.4% during the 1st quarter.
 Squarepoint Ops LLC now owns 19,464 shares of the biopharmaceutical company’s stock valued at $2,277,000 after buying an additional 16,352 shares during the last quarter.
-Millennium Management LLC purchased a new position in shares of Madrigal Pharmaceuticals in the first quarter valued at about $748,000.
-PFM Health Sciences LP purchased a new position in shares of Madrigal Pharmaceuticals in the first quarter valued at about $9,654,000.
-Capital Impact Advisors LLC increased its position in shares of Madrigal Pharmaceuticals by 35.7% in the first quarter.
-Capital Impact Advisors LLC now owns 33,048 shares of the biopharmaceutical company’s stock valued at $3,866,000 after acquiring an additional 8,697 shares during the period.
-Finally, Morgan Stanley increased its position in shares of Madrigal Pharmaceuticals by 409.6% during the first quarter.
-Morgan Stanley now owns 262,898 shares of the biopharmaceutical company’s stock valued at $30,751,000 after buying an additional 211,311 shares during the period.
-73.00% of the stock is currently owned by institutional investors.
+Millennium Management LLC purchased a new position in shares of Madrigal Pharmaceuticals during the 1st quarter valued at $748,000.
+PFM Health Sciences LP purchased a new position in shares of Madrigal Pharmaceuticals during the 1st quarter valued at $9,654,000.
+Capital Impact Advisors LLC lifted its position in shares of Madrigal Pharmaceuticals by 35.7% during the 1st quarter.
+Capital Impact Advisors LLC now owns 33,048 shares of the biopharmaceutical company’s stock valued at $3,866,000 after buying an additional 8,697 shares during the last quarter.
+Finally, Morgan Stanley lifted its position in shares of Madrigal Pharmaceuticals by 409.6% during the 1st quarter.
+Morgan Stanley now owns 262,898 shares of the biopharmaceutical company’s stock valued at $30,751,000 after buying an additional 211,311 shares during the last quarter.
+73.00% of the stock is currently owned by hedge funds and other institutional investors.

 About Madrigal Pharmaceuticals